yhzhang0128/egos-2000/USAGES.md

 ### Step3.2: Windows (only for the Arty boards)

-Install Vivado Lab Edition which can be downloaded [here](https://www.xilinx.com/support/download.html).
+Install Vivado Lab Edition, which can be downloaded [here](https://www.xilinx.com/support/download.html).
 You may need to register a Xilinx account, but the software is free.

 1. Open Vivado Lab Edition and click "Open Hardware Manager"